Nick D'Virgilio: Spock's Beard (1992–2011, 2017–2018)

 On July 26, 2011, D'Virgilio released a solo EP called Pieces.
 He performed a show in Quebec City, Canada performing the EP in its entirety with local musicians on the day of the album release.

-On November 18, 2011, D'Virgilio announced that he had left Spock's Beard, because of his work with Cirque du Soleil, "It is very hard for me to write this, but as all good things come to an end at sometime or another, unfortunately I have to tell you all that my time with Spock's Beard has come to a close."
+On November 18, 2011, D'Virgilio announced that he had left Spock's Beard, because of his work with Cirque du Soleil.
+He noted, "It is very hard for me to write this, but as all good things come to an end at sometime or another, unfortunately I have to tell you all that my time with Spock's Beard has come to a close."

 Later in 2014, D'Virgilio left Cirque du Soleil due to show cutbacks and joined Sweetwater Sound in August as a drum ambassador "where he creates how-to content, demonstration videos, and product reviews.
 He also teaches music and pro audio classes and serves as the Sweetwater Studios' first-call session drummer."

 In July 2016, D'Virgilio and Neal Morse joined Spock's Beard for the only two performances of the album Snow, first at Morsefest on July 2 and then for Night of the Prog, in Loreley, Germany on July 15.

 Kevin Gilbert (1994–1999)

 In 1994, D'Virgilio joined Kevin Gilbert's reformed band Giraffe for a one-off performance of the Genesis piece "The Lamb Lies Down on Broadway" at Progfest '94.
 In 1995, he performed drums as part of Gilbert's touring band, Thud, which recorded a live album, Live at the Troubadour, released in 1999.
-After Gilbert's death in 1996, D'Virgilio was asked by Gilbert's estate to complete his second solo album, The Shaming of the True, based on the extant tapes and Gilbert's notes.
-Shaming was released posthumously in 2000 and has D'Virgilio on many tracks contributing drums, percussion, bass, guitar, keyboards and backing vocals.
+After Gilbert's death in 1996, D'Virgilio was asked by Gilbert's estate to complete his second solo album, The Shaming of the True, based on the extant tapes and Gilbert's notes, which was released posthumously in 2000.
+On the album, D'Virgilio contributes drums, percussion, bass, guitar, keyboards and backing vocals.
 In November 2002, D'Virgilio headlined ProgWest in Claremont, California and played the entire The Shaming of the True album live in a band consisting of other friends and colleagues of Gilbert's.

 In 2008, video tapes of the Troubadour concert were uncovered for the first time, leading to a DVD, entitled Welcome to Joytown – Thud Live at The Troubadour, released in 2009.

 Big Big Train (2007–present)

 D'Virgilio with Big Big Train in 2007.

-After guesting on three tracks on Big Big Train's 2007 album The Difference Machine, he was billed as a "permanent guest" on The Underfall Yard (2009) and subsequently joined the band as a full member, appearing on all of the band's releases since, and also performing live with the band since 2014 when they returned to live performances.
+After guesting on three tracks on Big Big Train's 2007 album The Difference Machine, D'Virgilio was billed as a "permanent guest" on The Underfall Yard (2009) and subsequently joined the band as a full member, appearing on all of the band's releases since, and also performing live with the band since 2014 when they returned to live performances.

 In 2024, he committed to the band's touring schedule when it conflicted with Mr. Big's.